opetitprestataire/label-studio/docs/source/guide/embed.md

 Before you begin, ensure you have:
 * Label Studio:
-    * Admin or Owner permissions in Label Studio
+    * You must have the Owner role in Label Studio.
+    * From **Organization > Access Token Settings**, ensure that at least one option is enabled.

 * Your external application: